Joe-Collins-1986/travel-app/README.md

       <summary style="font-weight:bold">Typography</summary>

    <br>
-   For the typography the client wanted an easy-to-read text which is fun and engaging.
+   For the typography the client wanted an easy-to-read text which is fun and engaging.<br>

    - Title Font and Anchor Tags applied with backup options: 'Lora', serif;
    - Paragraph Font applied with backup options: 'Merriweather', serif;